F5Networks/f5-appsvcs-templates/iappslx/README.md

-# F5 Application Services Templates (FAST) iApp LX package
+# F5 Application Services Templates (FAST) iApps LX package

 ## Overview

-This iApp LX package provides a REST fron-end and a GUI for managing and deploying applications via FAST templates.
+This iApps LX package provides a REST front-end and a GUI for managing and deploying applications via FAST templates.

 ## Development